Virginia Incorporation Services

 How long does it take to start a Virginia corporation?

 You can get approval right away if you file online.
-If you mail your paper filing, it will take 1-3 weeks for the SCC to process your filing.
+The online filing system, however, is temporarily unavailable.
+If you mail your paper filing, it will take 28 days for the SCC to process your filing.

-If you hire Northwest to start your corporation, we file online and typically have your Virginia corporation formed within 24 hours.
+If you hire Northwest to start your corporation, we file your forms and typically have your Virginia corporation formed within 28 days.

 Does a Virginia corporation need a registered agent?